theinformationretrievers/cosc345/report.md

 Jake

 I am a third year computer science student with interest in low level programming and design.
 I have some experience in natural language processing.
-I am well practiced in working with teams from my time as a chef, however this is the first time building an app as a team from scratch.
+I am well practiced in working with teams from my time as a chef, however this is the first time building an app as a team from scratch.   '

+Jet

+I'm Jet.
+I am almost finished undergrad computer science and am starting honours next year.
+I have experience with C++ in the context of graphics and computer vision.
+In addition to this I have designs skills and some artistic ability which I think will be valuable for this project.

 # What datasets are we using?